Why Is There Still No Cure For Cancer?

 So, what is cancer, and what makes a cell cancerous?

 Cell biology, being the wondrously and at times incomprehensibly complicated field, has proven there are countless ways DNA could be damaged or mutated, meaning there are many, many different ways a tumour could form.
 Being a very individual-specific disease, those DNA mutations could have arisen through a completely different pathway between two people, even though they have the same type of cancer.
-Oh, also, there are only about 2-5 genes (called oncogenes) that actually make us susceptible to cancer out of the roughly 20,000 that make up the human genome.
-So if only 0.01% of our genes make us susceptible to cancer, how in the world do we treat or prevent it from happening, and why does it happen so frequently?
+Also, there are only about 2-5 genes (called oncogenes) that actually make us susceptible to cancer out of the roughly 20,000 that make up the human genome.
+So if only 0.01% of our genes make us susceptible to cancer, why does it happen so frequently, and how in the world do we treat or prevent it from happening?

 Our cells replicate and divide throughout our entire life, and it’s not a perfect process.
 Mutations accumulate pretty frequently but are often recognised by the cell itself, or by the immune system.
 If those mutations are harmful, those cells are targeted for destruction (apoptosis), but if they’re harmless, then the cell may continue to function normally.
 However, when it goes unchecked, that’s when cancer can form.